• Skip to primary navigation

 Yes, you can use them together as two separate ingredients or as a combined formula.
 However, since tretinoin is not an over the counter medication, you should only use them under medical supervision in acne treatment.

-So, how can I get a tretinoin and benzoyl peroxide cream?
+How to get a tretinoin and benzoyl peroxide prescription?

 You can get a prescription for a tretinoin and benzoyl peroxide formulation by having a virtual photo-consultation with a dermatologist.
 Price of the consultation starts at $59 and it takes 1-2 days to get an answer.